easeaico/pulse-go/docs/Methodology/TissueMethodology.md

 The tissue system volumes are validated using data from @cite valentin2002icrp.

 <br><center>
-*Table 4.
-Validation of the resting physiologic state comparison of system-level outputs from the engine to referenced values.
+*@tabledef {TissueSystemValidation} Validation of the resting physiologic state comparison of system-level outputs from the engine to referenced values.
 System-level outputs show favorable agreement with validation data.*
 </center>

 <b>Standard Male</b>